 As mentioned earlier, at any cost you wouldn’t want your organization’s culture to turn toxic and make it harder for people to be productive, and conflicts are a sure way to make the atmosphere sour.

-It is the responsibility of your HR team to address any conflicts between internal team members and resolve them in a swift and just manner, to ensure employee morale is not diminished, and no employee feels they’ve been done wrong by.
+It is the responsibility of your HR team to address any conflicts between internal team members and resolve them swiftly and justly.
+They must do it without diminishing employee morale.

 Managing employee perks and benefits.